torand/FasterSQL/README.md

 ## Overview

-Writing SQL statements as Java strings and executing them with the JDBC API is tedious, time consuming, repetitive and thus error prone.
+Writing SQL statements as Java strings and executing them with the JDBC API is tedious, time-consuming, repetitive and thus error-prone.

-FasterSQL lets you write SQL using plain Java, by emulating the syntax and structure of SQL DQL and DML statements using a set of predefined classes, factories and methods representing a variety of clauses, expressions and functions from the SQL language.
+FasterSQL lets you write SQL using plain Java, by emulating the syntax and structure of SQL DQL and DML statements using a set of predefined classes, factories and methods representing the clauses, expressions and functions from the SQL language.
 A Java DSL (Domain Specific Language) for database operations.

 ### Benefits